Nick-Sullivan/Nick-Sullivan.github.io/browser/src/data/blog/30fe_technologies.md

 For deployments, I use the same process as I described for the simple content site.

 As a side note, I'm keen to use Svelte, but at the moment it doesn't have the benefits of the size that React does.
-React has so many more integrations, UI libraries, and all my workplaces have used React.
+React has so many more integrations, UI libraries, and most of my workplaces have used React.